Taweilo/ab-test/README.md

 ## 5. Evaluation
 1. The Shapiro-Wilk Test suggests the data set does not follow the Normality and Variance homogeneity assumptions.
-2. The Mann-Whitney U test suggests CTR is a difference between the control and test groups.
+2. The Mann-Whitney U test suggests CTR is a difference between the control and test groups. <br>
 While the average conversion rate was 3.46% in the Control group, this rate increased to 3.86% in the Test group.
 As a result of our tests, we can say that this rate increase is not accidental, but has been proven statistically.